ycpcs/cs101-spring2014/resources.md

 **Mac**

 > Install Xcode by downloading it from the Mac App Store (free).
-After XCode is installed, go to XCode-\>Preferences-\>Downloads and install **Command Line Tools**.
+After XCode is installed, go to XCode &rarr; Preferences &rarr; Downloads and install **Command Line Tools**.
 Then use a **Terminal** (located in Applications/Utilities) wherever cygwin would be used in Windows.
 You may use any text editor for editing the source files, e.g. TextEdit, or a nice (free) one is [TextWrangler](http://www.barebones.com/products/textwrangler/).

 **Linux**